blueguy42/15-Puzzle-Algorithm/README.md

 ==============================================
 ```
 Et Voilà!
 The program will show the runtime required to run the algorithm and the number of nodes generated to find the solution.

+## Disclaimer
+Due to the limited nature of the branch and bound algorithm, it is not recommended to generate the puzzle randomly using the random generator.
+Try at your own risk!

 ## Contact
 This program was made by Ahmad Alfani Handoyo (13520023).